 Previously, Liliana was a Skadden Fellow and Staff Attorney at the New York Legal Assistance Group (NYLAG), where she represented domestic workers in federal and state employment cases.
 Liliana also served as a law clerk to the Honorable L. Felipe Restrepo on the U.S. Court of Appeals for the Third Circuit and to the Honorable Victor Marrero in the U.S. District Court for the Southern District of New York.

-Liliana received her J.D. from Columbia Law School, where she was the first Latina Editor-in-Chief of the Columbia Law Review.
+Liliana received her J.D. from Columbia Law School, where she was the first Latinx Editor-in-Chief of the Columbia Law Review.
 Liliana received her A.B. in International Studies and Human Rights, with honors, from the University of Chicago.
 She is originally from Tucson, Arizona.